lmagyar/prim-sync/README.md

 options:
-  -h, --help                         show this help message and exit -a host port, --address host port  if zeroconf is not used, then the address of the server -ui, --unidirectional-inward       unidirectional inward sync (default is bidirectional sync) -uo, --unidirectional-outward      unidirectional outward sync (default is bidirectional sync) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
+  -h, --help                         show this help message and exit -a, --address host port            if zeroconf is not used, then the address of the server -ui, --unidirectional-inward       unidirectional inward sync (default is bidirectional sync) -uo, --unidirectional-outward      unidirectional outward sync (default is bidirectional sync) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
-  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry -rs PATH, --remote-state-prefix PATH
-                                     stores remote state in a common .prim-sync folder under PATH instead of under the remote-folder argument (decreases SD card wear), eg. /fs/storage/emulated/0
+  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry -rs, --remote-state-prefix PATH    stores remote state in a common .prim-sync folder under PATH instead of under the remote-folder argument (decreases SD card wear), eg. /fs/storage/emulated/0
                                      Note: currently only the .lock file is stored here
                                      Note: if you access the same server from multiple clients, you have to specify the same --remote-state-prefix option everywhere to prevent concurrent access
   --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot when used with bidirectional sync